antipr000/deusgpt-chat/README.md

 ### `5` [Text to Image Generation][docs-feat-t2i]

-With support for the latest text-to-image generation technology, LobeChat now allows users to invoke image creation tools directly within conversations with the agent.
+With support for the latest text-to-image generation technology, DeusGPT Chat now allows users to invoke image creation tools directly within conversations with the agent.
 By leveraging the capabilities of AI tools such as [`DALL-E 3`](https://openai.com/dall-e-3), [`MidJourney`](https://www.midjourney.com/), and [`Pollinations`](https://pollinations.ai/), the agents are now equipped to transform your ideas into images.

 This enables a more private and immersive creative process, allowing for the seamless integration of visual storytelling into your personal dialogue with the agent.